itshellcat/Cine-Cloud-SRC/README.md

 # Cine-Cloud

-Welcome to Cine-Cloud Repo!
+Welcome to Doom-Cloud Repo!

-WE ARE FINALLY PUBLIC!
-Feel free to copy or fork, or whatever! :)
+MY OWN VERSION OF CINE-CLOUD/FIGURE-CLOUD feel free to copy it fork or whatever! :)

-# Small Update: Added Minecraft Credits to Lingon213 on YT!
+# Small Update: Added Batman:Arkham Knight & Batman: Arkham Origins in the WEB!